 A southern romantic with an old soul born in Europe, I always thought men would be my downfall.
 But in Minneapolis, I rise without the sharp buzzing of an alarm clock matching the hustle & bustle of the city.
 Still, at night I often hazily dream of other eras as if I’d had past lives.
 I embrace the paradox: libertine, Southern Belle & femme fatale.

 I’ve always loved the slow pace of the deep south, where the tea is sweet & the g’s drop off like the endless summers.
 Summers spent lazily by the lake, the nights made for smoky bonfires & illicit stories of high school conquests.
 I loved the opulence— the beautiful houses, etiquette classes, the elite you rubbed elbows with.
 It’s also where I learned how to throw a football & caked my jeans in mud keeping up with the boys who mocked, “No girls allowed.”
 Where am I now?

 Bewitching with my honey brown eyes & smooth olive skin, reliving kisses stolen in dimly lit hotel rooms as thrilling as those few sips of beer I’d sneak as a teen by the lake.
-Of course, I prefer scotch or bourbon now, & I’ve got the husky voice of a jazz singer to match, quick to excite.
+Of course, I prefer bourbon now, & I’ve got the husky voice of a jazz singer to match, quick to excite.
 My grandmother, a true Steel Magnolia, believed that a cut of the eyes could say more than any words, but that the most beautiful voice was that of an educated woman from the South.
 I can run hot like August in Savannah & smile like the sun.
 When I laugh, I laugh so hard I cry tears straight from the Mississippi.

 And when you run your fingers over my untamed mop of thick, curly brown hair, I’ll look at you, leaning in closer, & with a wry smile, I’ll say, “The higher the hair, the closer to God.”